nilayg26/LittleLemon/README.md

 - Implemented Email SignUp/Login with email verification and "Continue with Google" using `Firebase Authentication`.
 - Fetched data from `GitHub Pages` using `Ktor client` and stored it locally in ROM using `Room` and `SQLite`.
+## 🚀 What Major Technologies & Concepts I Used?
+used various libraries & technologies such as for backend & database `Ktor`, Firebase's Cloud `Firestore` and `OAuth` credentials, `Room` library.
+For frontend I used the one and only `Jetpack Compose`. used `MVVM` architecture for robust Backend integration.

 # 📸 Some Screen shots
 | Login | SignUp | Home Page 1 |